-Find out what our customers are saying about Patsy Croft Kilns or leave your own review here:
+Find out what our customers are saying about Patsy Croft Kilns or leave your own review on the product page

 Love it!
 I use a large kiln for enameling multiple pieces at one time, but it's just too big for my one of a kind cloisonne.
 This little gem is "just the right size" for doing smaller task including annealing and individual pieces.
 It really does heat up to 1500 degrees in about 5 minutes!
 Stays super hot inside, even when opening door, yet you don't feel like your going to melt your arm off when placing your "jewel" inside- a problem on the larger kilns.
 I had a handle put on mine so I can take it with me on my many travels.
 Easily works on a kitchen countertop when there's no studio available.
 One of the best investments I've made.
 Of course, I knew it would be perfect from the start with Patsy Croft designing it.
 Thanks for a support product!